easegress-io/easegress/doc/cookbook/flash_sale.md

     code: 200' | egctl object create
 ```

-Note to replace `/home/megaease/example/build/optimized.wasm` with the path of the file generated in step 7.
+Note to replace `/home/megaease/example/build/optimized.wasm` with the path of the file generated in step 7) of section 1.1.

 In the above pipeline configuration, a `Mock` filter is used as the backend service.
 In practice, you will need a `Proxy` filter to forward requests to the real backend.